-We follow the wise ways of our ancestors by connecting to the natural energies of the earth.
-This wisdom we enjoy expressing through words.
+We follow the wise ways of our ancestors by connecting to the energies of the earth.
+This wisdom we express through word and craft.

 What Is Imbolc?